Chibi-Robo!: Park Patrol: Development and release

 Chibi-Robo!
 Park Patrol was developed by Skip Ltd., the same company responsible for the original Chibi-Robo! on the GameCube, but was designed by a separate department led by one of the first game's directors, Hiroshi Moriyama.
 His co-director for that title, Kenichi Nishi, was not involved in the creation of Park Patrol.
 Other team members included gameplay designer and animator Fumikazu Tanaka; programmer Masahiko Kikuchi; map and object designer Daisuke Ooshita; and supervisor Kenyuki Ueda.

 After the release of Chibi-Robo!, Moriyama and some Skip associates opened an office in Harajuku to start a new project.
 Nintendo producer Kensuke Tanabe asked the team to specifically develop an appealing game using a different approach from the original Chibi-Robo!.
 Tanabe emphasized: "While the feature like the miniature garden that GC Chibi-Robo! had are taken over, I am asking them to aim at establishing a game system where the game’s emphasis is on freedom and enjoyable gameplay, rather than the game events".
 The team members took a design approach that Ueda likened to jazz improvisation.
 After deciding the game should take place in a field, the Squiter item was implemented to make water flowers and the field setting became a park.
 Kikuchi was tasked with making all items require the DS touchpen functionality.
 Tanaka stated that having Chibi-Robo dance to bloom the flowers was inspired by a scene from the 1988 Michael Jackson film Moonwalker.

 Park Patrol was announced at E3 2006.
 The game was subsequently released in Japan on July 5, 2007, then later in North America on October 2.
 The game was initially released in North America as a Walmart exclusive because of the company's alleged "strong environmental program and social giving campaign".
 To promote the game, Nintendo of America gave out packets of seeds to 500 randomly selected people who registered the game on the company's website.
-The game never had a European release, though Australia saw a PAL release in early 2008.
+The game never had a European release, though Australia saw a release in early 2008.